 - Item to send for approval*.
 Specify the context variable that will store the file or app item that is sent for approval.

-Please note that in a dynamic swimlane the tasks will be assigned in the same order as users were specified in the user-type variable.
+Please note that in a dynamic swimlane the tasks will be assigned in the same order as users were specified in the User type variable.
 In a static swimlane, the sequence is random.

 The following examples will help you understand how to use approval types in different cases.